 Contact us today to customize and schedule your field trip!

-Bring your summer camp or school class to the farm for a day trip.
+Bring your school class to the farm for a delightful Fall field trip.
 Choose a tour below, or contact us to customize something special for your group.

 Explore around the farm and meet and greet our barnyard animals.
 Learn about how sun, rain, soil, seeds and tools help us to grow food.
 See carriages, wagons and sleighs and learn about horse power in our farm museum.